 Technology – what would we do without it!
-Today we have appliances designed solely to brew our coffee, to shuck an ear of corn, and to open soup cans.
-I’ve even seen countertop appliances designed to cook frozen pizzas that do nothing else!
+Today we have appliances designed solely to brew coffee, shuck an ear of corn, or open soup cans.
+I’ve even seen counter top appliances designed to cook frozen pizzas that do NOTHING else!
 And really, who can blame us.
 We’re busy.
 We have full-time jobs, busy families, full social calendars, and no free time.
-Add a new infant to the mix, and you need 24 hours to get things done with no time left over to sleep.
+Add a little one to the mix, and you need 24 hours to get things done with no time left over to sleep.

 It’s a given, then, that we look for ways and devices to help simplify parenting.
-If you’ve ever had to prepare a bottle of formula in the middle of the night while trying to comfort a crying infant, you know how challenging this can be.
-Companies know this and have come up with ways to simplify tasks that come with parenting infants.
-There are now appliances that can steam and puree baby foods, wash and dry baby bottles, and also prepare bottles of infant formula.
+If you’ve ever had to mix formula in the middle of the night for a crying infant, you know the struggle is real.
+Companies have responded with appliances that can steam and puree baby foods, wash and dry baby bottles, and also make up bottles of infant formula.

-Which begs the question: Can you trust an appliance from an independent company to prepare any infant formula?
+Which begs the question: Can you trust an appliance from a third-party company to prepare any infant formula?
 And how about specialized formulas, like Neocate?
-Today, we’ll walk through some points to consider and share our perspective on this question.
+Today, we’ll walk through some points to consider and share our response to this question.